Jeff Giles and Matt Wardlaw

 George Thorogood and the Destroyers seemed like unlikely candidates for a breakout hit in 1982.

 That Time Foreigner Started Over With ‘Unusual Heat’

 Foreigner ended the '80s as one of rock's most successful acts — and then they lost singer Lou Gramm to a solo career, forcing founder Mick Jones to start over for the band's seventh studio album.

 How ‘Takin’ It to the Streets’ Redefined the Doobie Brothers’ Sound

 The Doobie Brothers stared down a crisis prior to the sessions for their sixth studio album, making a fateful personnel decision.

 The Complete History of Damn Yankees

 Ted Nugent, Tommy Shaw, Jack Blades, Michael Cartellone, Ron Nevison and John Kalodner discuss the short-lived supergroup Damn Yankees.

 After the Eagles dissolved in 1980, Joe Walsh quickly got to work on his next solo project.

 Revisiting Tesla’s Breakthrough on ‘Five Man Acoustical Jam’

-We spoke with Tesla's Frank Hannon and Jeff Keith about their unlikely smash, 'Five Man Acoustical Jam.'
+We spoke with Frank Hannon and Jeff Keith about the band's unlikely 1990 smash.

 25 Years Ago: Styx Mostly Reunite for ‘Edge of the Century’